adap/flower/doc/source/example-jax-from-centralized-to-federated.rst

     * evaluate the updated model on the local test set
     * return the local loss to the server

-The challenging part is to transform the JAX parameters from :code:`DeviceArray` to :code:`NumPy Arrays` to make it readable for Flower.
+The challenging part is to transform the JAX model parameters from :code:`DeviceArray` to :code:`NumPy ndarray` to make them compatible with `NumPyClient`.

 The two :code:`NumPyClient` methods :code:`fit` and :code:`evaluate` make use of the functions :code:`train()` and :code:`evaluate()` previously defined in :code:`jax_trainingt.py`.
 So what we really do here is we tell Flower through our :code:`NumPyClient` subclass which of our already defined functions to call for training and evaluation.